 Let’s play a word association game.
 If I used the words creepy, kooky, mysterious, spooky, and ooky, my guess is that you would snap your fingers twice and say The Addams Family.

 And it’s amazing at just how deeply the TV show has permeated popular culture at this point: running from 1964 to 1966 and producing only 62 episodes, The Addams Family has had a remarkably long run and influence in television, film, and TV tropes in general.
-There have been cartoon series, at least two TV movies, and two live-action major motion pictures made from the property, with a CGI original coming out in October 2019.
+There have been cartoon series, at least two TV movies, and two live-action major motion pictures made from the property, most recently with two CGI films and the live-action spin-off Wednesday.

 World Building & Likable Weirdos

-And ultimately, this is what makes the show work so well: as each episode’s (incredibly catchy) theme song intones, “So get a witches shawl on/A broomstick you can crawl on/We’re gonna pay a call on/The Addams family” (snap snap!)
-Each episode is a self-contained visit into the Addams’ world—a kooky, spooky world where a hand named Thing can play chess, a giant monster grimly takes your hat, and you are enthusiastically invited by Gomez to smoke a cigar as Morticia fixes some poisonous tea.
-If only my neighbors were so interesting, I would hang out with the Addams family every day.
+And ultimately, this is what makes the show work so well: as each episode’s (incredibly catchy) theme song intones, “So get a witches shawl on/A broomstick you can crawl on/We’re gonna pay a call on/The Addams family” (snap snap!).
+Each episode is a self-contained visit into the Addams’ world—a kooky, spooky world where a disembodied conscious hand named Thing can play chess, a giant monster grimly takes your hat, and you are enthusiastically invited by Gomez to smoke a cigar as Morticia fixes some poison tea.
+If only my neighbors were so interesting.
+I would hang out with the Addams family every day.

 The Happiest Couple on TV